 Please see How to Apply for information about submitting materials for review for Sections II and III.

 Section I applications are submitted directly to NREPP and follow their review process.
-Upon receiving an application for Sections II or III, BPR co-coordinator Phil Rodgers from AFSP or Katrina Bledsoe from SPRC will review it for appropriateness and completeness.
-Based upon this initial review, they may request additional information.
+Upon receiving an application for Sections II or III, BPR coordinator Sarah Bernes will review it for appropriateness and completeness.
+Based upon this initial review, she may request additional information.
 The application materials are then sent to three experts for review and scoring.
-After receiving reviewer comments and resolving any discrepancies among reviewers, the BPR coordinators will provide applicants with a summary of review results.
+After receiving reviewer comments and resolving any discrepancies among reviewers, the BPR coordinator will provide applicants with a summary of review results.
 For practices that did not meet BPR criteria, feedback to applicants will explain why the standards were not met and provide suggestions for addressing reviewer concerns.
 In many cases, changes to materials will qualify a practice for inclusion in the BPR with no further external review, while other practices may undergo a second round of review.
 After approval, applicants will be asked to approve the program fact sheet prior to posting.

 Each BPR listing includes information about where to obtain program materials, any related costs, and contact information for the program developer, expert, or agency.